umbraco/UmbracoDocs/Extending/Packages/index.md

 ### Categories of packages

-Packages provide a wide variety of functionality, and often they can span multiple categories.
+Packages provide a wide variety of functionality, and can often span multiple categories.
 In general, though, the functionality they provide fall into these main groups:

  - [Schema Extensions](#schema-extensions): e.g. Data Types, Doc Types,
  - Management Extensions: e.g. Dashboards, Admin tools